HackYourFuture/JavaScript2/Week2/README.md

 1. Synchronous vs. asynchronous
    - Synchronous
    - Asynchronous
-2. Callbacks
+   - Why do we need asynchronicity?
+2. Introducing asynchronicity using callbacks
+   - Higher order functions
+   - Functions as arguments to other functions
+3. Array Functions
-3. Event Loop
+4. Event Loop

 ## 1. Synchronous vs. asynchronous